-Plaintiff seeks to hold Royal Dutch Shell and four other energy companies liable for the asserted consequences of global climate change.
+A. Plaintiff seeks to hold Royal Dutch Shell and four other energy companies liable for the asserted consequences of global climate change.
 As described in the complaint, the "combustion" of fossil fuels "release[s] greenhouse gases, including carbon dioxide (CO2) and methane, which trap atmospheric heat and increase global temperatures."
-Id. ¶ 79.
+FAC ¶ 122.
 The complaint describes that process as a cause of the phenomenon known as "global warming."
 Id.
 That warming, Plaintiff asserts, leads to "melting glaciers and sea ice" and causes "seawater to expand," resulting in an "acceleration of sea level rise [that] is unprecedented in the history of human civilization."
-Id. ¶ 95.
+Id. ¶ 138.
 According to the complaint, "[g]lobal warming is here and it is harming King County now" through "warming temperatures, acidifying marine waters, rising seas, increasing flooding risk, decreasing mountain snowpack, and less water in the summer."
 Id. ¶ 1.

-The complaint explains that fossil fuels release greenhouse gases "when combusted," id. ¶ 97, but it disclaims any attempt "to impose liability on Defendants for their direct emissions of greenhouse gases," id. ¶ 10.
-Instead, the theory of the complaint is that Defendants are responsible for the ultimate asserted consequences of emissions generated by the fossil fuel-consuming activities of every business, government, and other consumer on the planet, including Plaintiff itself.
+The complaint explains that fossil fuels release greenhouse gases "when combusted," id. ¶ 140, but it disclaims any attempt "to impose liability on Defendants for their direct emissions of greenhouse gases," id. ¶ 10.
+Instead, the theory of the complaint is that Defendants are responsible for the ultimate asserted consequences of emissions generated by the fossil-fuel-consuming activities of every business, government, and other consumer on the planet, including Plaintiff itself.

-В. Plaintiff seeks to premise personal jurisdiction over Royal Dutch Shell on a handful of forum contacts alleged in the complaint.
+B. Plaintiff seeks to premise personal jurisdiction over Royal Dutch Shell on a grab bag of alleged forum contacts.